 Amounts paid by State Pharmaceutical Assistance Programs (SPAPs), AIDS Drug Assistance Programs, and the Indian Health Service

-Your Part D plan should keep track of how much money you have spent out of pocket for covered drugs and your progression through coverage periods—and this information should appear in your monthly statements.
+Your Part D plan should keep track of how much money you have spent out-of-pocket for covered drugs and your progression through coverage periods.
+This information should appear in your monthly statements.

 Phase 4: Catastrophic Phase